hobbes144/LaurelEye-game-project-BounceBack/README.md

 ## Directory Layout

-You get to determine the folder layout in GAM550, but the instructor will mark down if unorganized, sloppy, or just looks like copy-paste from other projects.
-Your approach must be intentional.

-- Below is a suggested layout
 - Separate the "public" header files of your engine and other libraries from their private files.
    - This allows consuming projects to add just the `include` directory to the C++ `include` path
    - consuming projects then `#include <LaurelGameEngine/core/SomeHeader.h>` making it very explicit what's being included